ONLINE HELP

 AndroidJava Not available.

-maskDateInternetThe format used corresponds to the RFC-3339 standard used for international communications.
+maskDateInternetThe format used corresponds to the date format of the RFC-3339 standard used for international communications.

 The result is expressed in the local time zone.

-maskDateInternetUTCThe format used corresponds to the RFC-3339 standard used for international communications.
+maskDateInternetUTCThe format used corresponds to the date format of the RFC-3339 standard used for international communications.

 The result is expressed in universal time (UTC).

 maskDateRelativeDurationMask used to express the time elapsed (or that will elapse) between today's date and the specified date.
 This mask is expressed in natural language.
-The expressions in the current language can be configured in the project description:
+The different formulations used can be configured in the project description for the current language:

 1. On the "Project" tab, in the "Project" group, click "Description".